 Prior Written Consent for SMS Marketing

-One of the most important guidelines to follow is written consent.
-This means it is required that each consumer provide the company with some form of consent.
+One of the most important guidelines for brands to follow when it comes to SMS marketing is obtaining written consent before messaging consumers.
+This means that it is required that each consumer provide a company with some form of consent before the company messages them.
 Written consent allows the consumer to be included in all forms of SMS marketing, no matter what message is being sent to the customer (e.g. informational or advertisement).
-We recommend, closely reviewing the TCPA and CTIA consent guidelines to further avoid fines and lawsuits.
+We recommend closely reviewing the TCPA and CTIA consent guidelines to further avoid fines and lawsuits.

 Failure to adhere to the CTIA guidelines, won’t expose companies to lawsuits but it will get these companies in trouble.
 The CTIA can make the decision to shut down or suspend a brand’s SMS short code if the violations are severe.